VNG-Realisatie/nlx/README.md

 - http://directory.dev.nlx.minikube:30080     The NLX directory
 - http://txlog.dev.exampleorg.minikube:30080/ Transactionlogs for the example organization

-To test a full request through outway>inway, use the PostmanEcho service through the exampleorg outway: `http://outway.dev.exampleorg.minikube:30080/DemoProviderOrganization/PostmanEcho/get?foo1=bar1&foo2=bar2`
+To test a full request through outway>inway, use the PostmanEcho service through the exampleorg outway: `curl http://outway.dev.exampleorg.minikube:30080/DemoProviderOrganization/PostmanEcho/get?foo1=bar1&foo2=bar2`

 Note the ports; `30080` and `30443` are routed via traefik (TLS handled by traefik), whereas `:443` and `:80` are used by nginx-ingress, which does "tcp-proxying" with ssl passthrough so the mutual TLS can be handled by inway/outway/directory/etc.